Career Overview: Tunes and/or repairs pianos.

 There are approximately 220 strings in a standard piano with 88 keys, and the Tuner-Technician uses a tuning hammer to tighten or loosen the string being tested until its frequency matches that of a standard tuning fork.
-A good musical ear is essential in order to attain a perfect pitch, tone, and sound, as the Tuner-Technician tunes the other strings in relation to the starting string they just perfected.
+A good musical ear is essential in order to attain a perfect pitch, tone, and sound, as the Tuner-Technician tunes the other strings in relation to the starting string they initially tuned.

 The Tuner-Technician’s responsibilities range from minor to major repairs, with minor repairs including replacing worn or broken piano hammers or detecting touch/regulation/action concerns.
 Major repairs include replacing some or all of the wire to a full regulation of the action.
 A full dismantling of the piano is necessary when the instrument undergoes a rebuild or re-manufacturing of the instrument.

 Piano Technicians Guild members can be certified as a Registered Piano Technician (RPT) by passing a series of exams covering technical knowledge, tuning, and repair skills.
 Tuner-Technicians who enjoy teaching or writing have a variety of opportunities to share their skills and knowledge.
 Some use their training and experience to operate a piano or music store where they sell new and used pianos.
 Others go into the specialty business of reconditioning and rebuilding used pianos.
-Some also design and build pianos, tools, or parts for resale to other technicians.
+Some also design and build pianos, tools, or parts for resale to other Technicians.

 Education and Training